nathan-barry/nathan.rs/content/notes/os/networking.md

 - The retransmission delay is managed exponentially.
 This ensures stability and explains why web browsers may stall for specific intervals.
     - *Tip*: If a page doesn't load within 5 seconds, hitting reload might be a good idea.

-### TCP's Relationship with the Operating System
+#### TCP's Relationship with the Operating System

-TCP is deeply embedded within the OS, and as such:
+TCP is deeply embedded within the OS:
 - The OS is responsible for tracking unacknowledged data, which involves maintaining copies and timers.
 - The receiver reorders out-of-sequence segments.
 - The OS keeps all this data in the **Protocol Control Block (PCB)**.
 - TCP must acknowledge received segments promptly.
-- The system decides when to send data based on certain conditions:
-  - Should it wait for more data if the current send amount is minimal?
-  - When should it wake processes upon receipt?

-In conclusion, TCP's congestion control is a nuanced blend of algorithms and adaptive strategies that ensure optimal data transfer and efficient network resource usage.
-This synergy between the OS and TCP ensures smooth communication even in challenging network conditions.

 ### Costs Involved

-Data transfer over the internet, whether it's a simple web page request or streaming a movie, comes with associated costs.
-Understanding these costs helps in optimizing the performance of networks and the applications that rely on them.
+Data transfer over the internet, whether it's a simple web page request or streaming a movie, comes with associated costs:

-- **Network Costs**
 - **Latency**: The time it takes for one byte of data to travel from one place to another.
 For example, the latency from New York to San Francisco, given the speed of light in fiber, is approximately 15 ms.
 - **Throughput**: Refers to the maximum bytes transferred per second, which is essentially the bandwidth.
 However, having a high bandwidth does not always ensure fast data transfer.
 - For optimal performance:
     - In Local Area Networks (LANs), it's crucial to minimize overhead.
     - In Wide Area Networks (WANs), it's essential to maintain a constant flow of data.